Syndicate (album): Critical reception

 Joe Edwards of Boolin Tunes called Syndicate "a record crafted with letting those who enjoy The Midnight fully embrace their sound, and some more."
 Writing for New Noise Magazine, Nicholas Senior stated, "It’s the best The Midnight album in a long time and maybe ever."
+Aaron Vehling of Vehlinggo said "in true McEwan-Lyle fashion, they put everything into their art and so they still they ended up creating one of their best albums."